Frequently Asked Questions about Rhode Island Promise

 The Community College of Rhode Island offers financial assistance to students who might otherwise be unable to further their education without such support.

 Rhode Island Promise will automatically renew for a second year as long a student meets all of the scholarship requirements.
-Students do not need to fill out an application for the second year of Rhode Island Promise.
+Students do not need to fill out an application for the second year of Rhode Island Promise, but they do need to submit an updated FAFSA.

 To be eligible for Rhode Island Promise, a student must enroll as a full-time student.
 If a student drops down to part-time status during the initial add/drop period in any given semester, he or she will not receive Rhode Island Promise for that semester or future semesters.